 As a result of a recent flooding disaster, your home may look like a river ran through it.
 Your carpet, upholstery, hard flooring and structural components appear to be ruined.
 Restoring your home after water damage can be a challenge.
-[Note: Ad links featured on this page are not affiliated with The Clean Trust and should not be considered a recommendation or endorsement by The Clean Trust.]
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

-The non-profit The Clean Trust suggests taking the following initial steps to restore your home:
+The non-profit, Institute of Inspection, Cleaning and Restoration Certification (IICRC), suggests taking the following initial steps to restore your home:

 - Stay away from contaminated water or electrical hazards.